 2-1-17.1.
 Submission of affidavit challenging petition to secretary of state--Appeal.
-Within thirty days after a statewide petition for an initiated constitutional amendment, initiated measure, or referendum has been validated and filed, any interested person who has researched the signatures contained on the petition may submit an affidavit to the Office of Secretary of State to challenge the petition.
-The affidavit shall include an itemized listing of each specific deficiency in question.
-Any challenge to the following items is prohibited under this challenge process:
+Not more than thirty days after a statewide petition for an initiated amendment to the Constitution, initiated measure, or referred law has been validated and filed, any interested person who has researched the signatures contained on the petition may submit a sworn affidavit to the Office of Secretary of State to challenge the petition.
+The sworn affidavit shall include each specific deficiency other than the following:

 (1) Signer does not live at address listed on the petition;